IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_volume_attachment.html.markdown

         **&#x2022;** Tiered profiles [`general-purpose`, `5iops-tier`, `10iops-tier`] can be upgraded and downgraded into each other.</br>
         **&#x2022;** Can be updated only if volume is attached to an running virtual server instance.</br>
         **&#x2022;** Stopped instances will be started on update of volume.</br>
-- `snapshot` - (Optional, String) The unique identifier for this snapshot from which to clone the new volume.
+- `snapshot` - (Optional, String) The unique identifier or CRN for this snapshot from which to clone the new volume.

   ~> **NOTE**
         **&#x2022;** one of `capacity` or `snapshot` must be present for volume creation.</br>